Dates: 8/27 - 9/1, 2017

 Assembly Point: Bar Harbor, ME

-(airline service to Bangor, ME; Timberline van shuttle between Bangor and Bar Harbor. prior to and following tour)
+(Timberline van shuttle is included between Bangor, ME and Bar Harbor prior to and following tour)

 Tour Cost: $2,500

-(includes all lodging, all meals, half - day kayak program, park entrance fees, van shuttle, leaders, trail maps & narratives)
+Includes all lodging, all meals, half - day kayak program, park entrance fees, van shuttle, leaders, trail maps and narratives.

 Additional Single Occupancy Lodging Cost: $538

 Sweeping mountain views, rugged ocean scenery and abundant wildlife all contribute to the splendor that is Acadia National Park.
 As we have moved the program eastward in exploring more and more of the country Acadia always beckoned.
 The heart and soul of Acadia is Mount Desert Island, a place with scenic pink-granite mountains, deep glacial ponds, cobblestone beaches and ocean side cliffs.
 Bald eagles, ospreys and peregrine falcons patrol the skies while seals, porpoises and seabirds fish the cold waters of Frenchman Bay.
 We are going to experience Acadia in its entirety on our Acadia National Park hiking tour.

 We’ll gather on Day 1 in Bangor and depart immediately after breakfast for the one-hour drive to Acadia National Park, then proceed directly to the park’s visitor center.
 One of the many carriage roads will take us to Witch Hole Pond, where we will get views of Frenchman Bays and Hull’s Cove.
 After lunch, we will hike to Sieur de Monts Spring area.
 Then after a visit to the Tarn, (a mountain spring), we will walk a series of plank bridges to skirt the marshes and enjoy views of Champlain Mountain and Huguenot Head.
 Then it is off to our Inn in quaint Bar Harbor.